CALL FOR PROJECTS 2025

 US & FRENCH CONNECTION

-US & FRENCH CONNECTION is a year-round program created by French In Motion and the Gotham (formally, IFP), two organizations based in New York that bring together film professionals and talent.
+US & FRENCH CONNECTION is a year-round program created by French In Motion and the Gotham (formerly, IFP), two organizations based in New York that bring together film professionals and talent.
 As French In Motion’s key program, it is designed to help creatives with international projects in development or production find partners on both sides of the Atlantic.
 It fosters the development of award-winning international co-productions, including an Oscar-nominated film (Best International Picture category at the 2021 Academy Awards).

 IN PARTNERSHIP WITH THE GOTHAM